pramod-goutham/angular-practice/README.md

 # angular-practice
-this is first angular project on git
+this is first angular project on git.